Codecademy/docs/content/swift/concepts/collections.md

 ---
 Title: 'Collections'
-Description: 'Collections in Swift are data structures that store multiple values of the same type.'
+Description: 'Collections are data structures used to store multiple values in a given variable.'

 Subjects:
   - 'iOS'
   - 'Mobile Development'